sduzair/JavaScript-XHR-Requests-and-Ajax/README.md

  - https://openweathermap.org/api

 ## Open COVID API
- - Retreives the updated number of cases and cumulative number of cases.
+ - Retreives the updated number of cases and cumulative number of cases for a Canadian city.
  - The API is available at https://api.opencovid.ca.

 ## Geocoder API
- - Retreives Zipcode on typing street address, city and province.
+ - Retreives Zipcode on typing street address, city and province (Canada).
  - https://geocoder.ca/